mcherep/objdet/README.md

 # Object Detection in Tensorflow

 A collection of functions that allow to perform object detection using any model from the zoo in Tensorflow.
 The goal is to be able to integrate the [Tensorflow Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection) easily in other projects, allowing transfer learning and training in Google Colab.
 In order to use it you should choose a model from the [Model Zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md), and preprocess your data to follow the given format below.
+An example is given in [HandDet](https://github.com/mcherep/handdet).

-**This project is still under heavy testing**
+**This project has been tested with Tensorflow 1.15.0.
+Feel free to help me improve the project!**

 ## Rant